codeforamerica/form-flow/README.md

 * [How to contribute](#how-to-contribute)
     * [Maintainer information](#maintainer-information)

-# What is a flow?
+# What Is a Flow?

 A flow is a series of screens that collect input from a user using HTML forms and inputs.
 Some of these screens may be purely informational, while others may collect data from the user.
 A flow may include